peterlidee/dive-in-next-13-tests/blog/2.static-dynamic/static-and-dynamic-rendering.md

 dynamic : server-side at request time
 ```

 This concludes the theoretic part on static and server rendering.
-In the next part we need to handle some more concepts [TODO] .
-Then finally practical and combining.

-In a next part we start combining static and dynamic rendering with client and server components.
-This will be more practical using examples but firstbefore we that, there are some concepts that we need to take a closer look at.
+Before we start combining these concepts, we take a look at how older versions of `Next` already applied most of this.
+This gives us a better base, we learn from what we already know.